The planetary cousin to the Standard Sci-Fi Fleet. While the Space Navy dominates the sky, it's up to the grunts to take the ground.

 Star Trek V: The Final Frontier: With the transporters malfunctioning, Kirk attempts a rescue with a platoon of Starfleet troops.
 The Indigs still managed to overwhelm them.

-Star Trek: Into Darkness: When John Harrison attacks a high-level meeting of Starfleet's leadership, Admiral Marcus calls for an air defense team.
+Star Trek: Into Darkness: When John Harrison attacks a high-level meeting of Starfleet's leadership, Admiral Pike calls for an air defense team.
 While Kirk is trying to shoot him down with a rifle, we get quick shots of a group of Starfleet soldiers with a turret trying to do so as well.

 Transformers: Like the series, giant Mecha with Civilians.
 Unlike the series, the Mecha get support from Special Forces Indigs with close air support (plus Armor support in the sequel).